 Using a two-pronged attack when selling the riding lawn mower will see more success.
 Try using both online and offline methods.
 Online is easy, but posting flyers and notifying local dealers that you have an item you want to sell may also bring you potential sales.

-Our experts have a few suggestions for platforms to use that have proven to be very useful in the past.
+I have a few suggestions for platforms that have proven to be very useful in my past experiences.

 Where to Sell